Skies of Arcadia: GameCube port

+Best-of lists

+In 2007, Game Informer named Skies of Arcadia one of the top 10 Dreamcast games.
+In a 2017 retrospective from Metacritic on the highest-rated exclusive games (at time of release) per platform, Skies of Arcadia placed third for the Dreamcast, behind Soulcalibur and Jet Grind Radio.
+In 2023, Time Extension included it on their list of the best Japanese RPGs.

+Skies of Arcadia was named one of the greatest games by Stuff in 2008, Jeux Video Network in 2009, Gaming Bolt in 2013, USA Today in 2022 and Sports Illustrated in 2023.
+Game Informer ranked it the 200th-greatest game in its 2009 list and the 300th-greatest in its 2018 list.
+It was included in the 2010 book 1001 Video Games You Must Play Before You Die.

 Legacy

-Cancelled entries
+Potential sequel

-In addition to the cancelled PlayStation 2 and PC releases of the game, a sequel to the game was considered by Sega in the early 2000s, but did not begin full production.
+In addition to the cancelled PlayStation 2 and PC releases a sequel was considered by Sega in the early 2000s, but did not begin full production.
 The development team had shown interest in creating a sequel, or a portable iteration for the Game Boy Advance during the development of Legends for the GameCube, but neither materialized.
 In September 2002, after the completion of Legends, Skies of Arcadia producer Rieko Kodama stated that the team was still interested in creating a sequel, but that work had still not started on it, though had it started, she felt that the GameCube would have been the most likely platform for its release.
 In February 2003, Overworks president Noriyoshi Ohba announced that a Skies of Arcadia sequel had entered the planning stages.
 However, in a December 2004 interview, Kodama stated that while there had been plans for a sequel, the project was put on hold indefinitely while many members of the team were pulled into working on Sakura Wars: So Long, My Love.
+In 2020, the staff member Kenji Hiruta said he wanted develop Skies of Arcadia 2.

+Potential remaster

-Starting in 2010, Sega began a campaign of releasing HD remasters of Dreamcast games digitally on PlayStation Network and Xbox Live for the PlayStation 3 and Xbox 360 consoles, including games such as Sonic Adventure, Crazy Taxi, Sonic Adventure 2 and Jet Set Radio.
-In 2012, Sega brand manager Ben Harborne stated that a Skies of Arcadia HD was a likely next release, after Shenmue, as they were the most frequently requested titles for re-release.
-Sega renewed the Skies of Arcadia trademark later in the same year, though a re-release did not materialize.
-As recently as 2020, main developer staff Kenji Hiruta expressed interest in returning to the series as well.
+In 2010, Sega began releasing HD remasters of Dreamcast games on PlayStation Network and Xbox Live for the PlayStation 3 and Xbox 360, including Sonic Adventure, Crazy Taxi, Sonic Adventure 2 and Jet Set Radio.
+In 2012, the Sega brand manager Ben Harborne said that remasters of Skies of Arcadia and Shenmue were likely to be released as they were the most frequently requested games.
+Sega renewed the Skies of Arcadia trademark later that year, but it was not rereleased.